Shopify & E-commerce

 • Make categories clearly visible

-• Consider voice search optimization for hands-free navigation
+• Consider voice search optimisation for hands-free navigation

 • Use high-quality product images with zoom functionality